Moshe Teitelbaum (Satmar): Death

 On April 24, 2006, at the age of 91, Teitelbaum died of cancer.
-Tens of thousands of members of the Jewish community attended his funeral and burial procession in Williamsburg, Brooklyn, and later in Kiryas Joel, New York.
-Eulogies in the main Satmar synagogue in Williamsburg were said by all the rebbe's children or their husbands, in order of their respective ages.
+Tens of thousands of members of the Jewish community attended his funeral and burial procession in Williamsburg, Brooklyn, and later in Kiryas Joel.
+Eulogies at Congregation Yetev Lev D'Satmar in Williamsburg were delivered by all the Rebbe's children or their husbands, in order of their ages.
 Teitelbaum was buried near his uncle Joel in the sect's cemetery in Kiryas Joel.

 Moshe was survived by his wife; four sons, Aaron, Lipa, Zalmen Leib, and Shulem; two daughters, Bracha Meisels and Hendy Halberstam.
 At the time of his death, he had at least 86 grandchildren and great-grandchildren.
 At the time of his death, his first son, Aaron, and his third son, Zalman Leib, each claimed leadership of Satmar.
-The second son, Lipa, was the leader of a small congregation, called Zenta-Beirach Moshe Shul, in Williamsburg.
-His son-in-law, Rabbi Chaim Shia Halberstam, was a Satmar rebbe in Monsey, New York.
+The second son, Lipa, was the leader of a small congregation, Zenta-Beirach Moshe Shul in Williamsburg.
+His son-in-law, Chaim Shia Halberstam, was a Satmar rebbe in Monsey, New York.